bwitt19/hello2d/README.md

 # love_helloworld
 Messing around in [Love2D](https://love2d.org/) (the Lua framework) and getting my feet wet.

+Love2D v11.3 is required to run this code on your machine.

 Going to keep this readme as a sort of personal running scratch pad of my thoughts as I keep learning more and more.
 I might also branch out different projects in this repo and let them exist on their own.

 ### 2021-01-27: